fasrc/User_Codes/Languages/Fortran/README.md

 ### Purpose:

-Example codes illustrating using Fortran on the Odyssey cluster.
+Example codes illustrating using Fortran on the FASRC cluster.

 ### Contents: